Special Education (M.Ed.)

 Career Options

-Special education graduates pursue careers as teachers, behavior specialists, and learning interventionists.
+Graduates of our special education program pursue careers as teachers, behavior specialists and learning interventionists.
 The program provides a verified course sequence required to be certified as a Board Certified Behavior Analyst (BCBA).
-Graduates work in public and charter school programs, clinic settings, and alternative education settings, including residential programs.
+Graduates work in public and charter school programs, clinic settings and alternative education settings, including residential programs.
 Many graduates choose to pursue doctoral studies and have been successful in receiving prestigious doctoral scholarships.

 Program Faculty

-Ten full-time faculty members have established outstanding research programs in the treatment of challenging behavior and learning difficulties in children and youth with autism, emotional/behavioral disorders, and learning disabilities.
-Research is conducted in schools, the university autism clinic (CARES), and juvenile justice settings.
+Our full-time faculty members have established outstanding research programs in treatment of challenging behavior and learning difficulties in children and young adults with autism, emotional/behavioral disorders and learning disabilities.
+Research is conducted in schools and the Clinic for Autism, Research, Evaluation and Support (CARES).
 Special education faculty provide technical assistance and policy consultation for state and national government and advocacy agencies.
-Faculty members’ research and policy commentaries have been published in top-tier journals, and faculty are frequently invited speakers at national and international professional meetings.
+Faculty members' research and policy commentaries have been published in top-tier journals, and faculty are frequently invited speakers at national and international professional meetings.

 Graduate Advisor